orlof/dcpu-admiral/README.md

      - round 3: a=6, b=3
  - Slicing is not supported as assignment left side
    - e.g. "a[1:2] = 1,2" is NOT working!
- - Boolean operators both sides are always evaluated
+ - Both sides of boolean operators are always evaluated
    - e.g. "if true or (a+=1):" will increment a with every evaluation
  - INDENT and DEDENT must be exactly one space